 Threshed small grains 2,000 bushels

 Small seeded legumes and grasses 22,000 pounds

 Corn 88,000 pounds

-Soybeans 55,000 pounds
+Soybeans 2,000 bushels

 In all cases, smaller lots are acceptable.

 D. Sampling.
 One seed sample must be submitted from each lot of seed to the Association laboratory for testing.